yougov/velociraptor/README.rst

 Velociraptor uses goatee.js_ templates (a Django-friendly fork of mustache.js_).
 They are defined as HTML script blocks with type "text/goatee".
-Common templates are inside deployment/templates/base.html.
-More limited use templates are defined in their respective HTML pages.

 Velociraptor makes liberal use of jQuery_, Backbone_, and Underscore_.